KDE/plasma-thunderbolt/README.md

 # Plasma Thunderbolt

-This repository contains a Plasma Sytem settings module and a KDED module to handle authorization of Thunderbolt devices connected to the computer.
-There's also a shared library (libkbolt) thata implements common interface between the modules and the system-wide bolt daemon, which does the actual hard work of talking to the kernel.
+This repository contains a Plasma Sytem Settings module and a KDED module to handle authorization of Thunderbolt devices connected to the computer.
+There's also a shared library (libkbolt) that implements common interface between the modules and the system-wide bolt daemon, which does the actual hard work of talking to the kernel.